stootoon/crick-osn-model-release/README.md

 2. Run the model for each of the parameter settings by ```cd model-osn-data/gamp5; python run_for_params.py params0.json``` The folder `model-osn-data/gamp5` now contains one folder for each parameter json file, containing the spike counts.

-## Decoding at single concentration
+## Decoding PPI using different numbers of glomeruli
-1. Change to the `decoding-dleay` directory.
+1. Change to the `decoding-delay` directory.
 2. Generate the classifer inputs by `python run_decoding_delay.py ../data/model-osn-data/gamp5/ 100 --which_perm -1`
 - This will first generate the concentration directory, `data/decoding_delay/gamp5_conc100`
 - It then generates the inputs using the subset of the `gamp5` data with concentration 100.